-The relevance of the numbers in table 2 lies in the role that the debt-to-output ratio plays in the conceptual framework that guides the explorations performed in this book.
+The relevance of the numbers in table 2 lies in the role that the debt-to-output ratio plays in the conceptual framework that guides the explorations undertaken in Kehoe and Nicolini (2020).
 The total obligations for a government in a particular period are given by the primary deficit and by the interest payments on the existing debt.
 Those interest payments are high when the debt-to-output ratios are high.
 It is the sum of these two concepts that the government must finance by printing money or by issuing new debt.